 The Hike to Lake Bondhusvatnet

-After the hike to Lake Bondhusvatnet, you need to stop by Olaløo Farm Restaurant to fill up your tank with local food and drinks.
+After the hike to Lake Bondhusvatnet, you can stop by Olaløo Farm Restaurant to taste local food and drinks.
 During the summer season, from late June to early August, they have an open café.
 Otherwise you have to book in advance.

 The Bondhusbreen Glacier is a glacier arm of the Folgefonna Glacier, the third larges ice-cap in Norway.
 The Folgefonna Glacier is situated between Sørfjorden and the Hardangerfjord.